 The rules for using the hyphen to create compound words are not that strict, and even different dictionaries will take different approaches, but the following principles should be apply:

-1. Try and be clear
+1. Try to be clear

 2. Only the hyphen when necessary

-3. Try and follow established usage
+3. Try to follow established usage

 The hyphen and word splitting